Farhan-Alavi/Capstone_Template/README.md

 - Split the Disease and County fields into dummy variables.
 - Made a Linear Regression Model
 - Found the correlations between all the variables.
 - Prepped a baseline model for Sprint 3
+- Attached Tableau EDA in the References folder.

 ### Infectious Disease table
 | Column Name | Datatype |   |